aaniksahaa/Anik-s-Alchemystic/README.md

 1. Download the otf file in the repository.
 2. Click on the downloaded file and then click 'Install'.
 3. Open 'Microsoft Word' or any relevant software.
 4. Choose the font.
+The font will appear to be like chemistry jargons in the dropdown menu.
+You will find it fex notches below the top.
+5. Download the "User Manual.pdf" file.
-5. Write whatever you wish according to the manual.
+6. Write whatever you wish according to the manual.

 # Demonstration